jeroenvdhoven/dockertraining/README.md

     2. Train a model
     3. Turn your model into a REST api using Flask
     4. Transfer to docker image
-    5. Run docker image on remote machine
+    5. Run Flask using a WSGI server
-    6. Running Flask using a WSGI service
+    6. Run docker image on remote machine

 At any moment can you check out the `solutions` branch to see how you can solve the problem at hand.
 `git stash` and `git stash pop` can be useful to store your work in-between switching to and from the `solutions` branch